How does this medication work? What will it do for me?

 Breast-feeding: Mifepristone may pass into breast milk.
 Misoprostol does pass into breast milk.
 If you are a breast-feeding mother and take mifepristone - misoprostol, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding

 Children: The safety and effectiveness of using this medication have not been established for children less than 15 years of age.
+Adolescents between 15 and 18 years of age appear to be more likely to experience vomiting and abdominal pain with the use of mifepristone - misoprostol than older women.

 What other drugs could interact with this medication?